 Limited Time to File a Medical Malpractice Claim

 Under Tennessee law, a medical malpractice claim must be brought within one year of the malpractice or the discovery of the injury.
 Furthermore, it’s often difficult to determine when malpractice occurs.
 That’s why we offer free initial consultations for all medical malpractice cases.
-If you believe that your doctor or a medical professional has committed malpractice, contact Ralls, Wooten & Black to schedule your free initial consultation.
+If you believe that your doctor or a medical professional has committed malpractice, contact Ralls & Wooten to schedule your free initial consultation.